brendenlake/AAI-site/README.md

 - Building machines that learn and think like people (Section 5-end, pg.
 19-25)
 - Commentaries to read:
   - Botvinick et al., “Building machines that learn and think for themselves”
+  - Caglar and Hanson, "Back to the future: The return of cognitive functionalism"
   - Chater and Oaksford, “Theories or fragments?”
   - Clegg and Corriveu, “Children begin with the same start-up software, but their software updates are cultural “
   - Davis and Marcus, “Causal generative models are just a start”
+  - Dennet and Lambert, "Thinking like animals or like colleagues?"
   - Hanson, Lampinen, Suriv, McClelland, “Building on prior knowledge without building it in”
   - MacLennan, “Benefits of embodiment”
   - Moerman, “The argument for single-purpose robots”
+  - Pierre-Yves Oudeyer, "Autonomous development annd learning in AI and robotics: Scaling up deep learning to human-like learning"
   - Spelke and Blass, “Intelligent machines and human minds”
   - Tessler, Goodman, Frank, “Avoiding frostbite: It helps to learn from others”
 - Response, Lake, Ullman, Gershman, Tenenbaum, “Ingredients of intelligence: From classic debates to an engineering roadmap” (pg.
 50-59)